Buffers Alley GAA: History

 The Buffers Alley club is one of the oldest in Wexford, founded in the late 1870s.
 Its name derives from a crossroads in Ballydaniel, about 4.4 km to the west of the current grounds.
 "Alley" means a narrow roadway, and does not appear to refer to a ball alley.
 'Buffer' means countryman (non-Traveller), 'fool' or 'boxer'.

 Buffers Alley club came quickly to the fore and won its first title in 1905.
 Twenty-three lean years followed for the club but the spirit of the men of 1905 eventually bore fruit when they won another junior title in 1928.
 History repeated itself 23 years later – 1951 when the third junior title came.
 In 1952 they played St Aidan's again in the senior championship but were narrowly defeated.
 Having played senior for three years they reverted to the junior grade in 1955.

 In 1959 the Shamrocks defeated them in a memorable junior semi-final.
 With many young players coming from the Rackard League competitions, the club entered Intermediate competition in 1962 Even though it was only a junior club, this was the move that set Buffers Alley on the road to the top.
 They were beaten in their first Intermediate year by Hollow Rangers and Davidstown-Courtnacuddy the following year.

-The first Intermediate win came in 1965 and the same year won under 21 honours for the first time and repeated that again in 1966.
+The first Intermediate win came in 1965, and that same year won under-21 honours for the first time, repeating it in 1966.
 These wins sowed the seeds for many years to come.
-Entering senior grade in 1967, they quickly came to the top, been beaten by their greatest rivals – that famous Rathnure combination.
+Entering senior grade in 1967, they quickly came to the top, having been beaten by their rivals – Rathnure combination.
 1968 was to be their year.
-Their success story really started on a terrible day in Belfield, with rain, wind, sleet and snow and few loyal supporters, they slowly, but surely, overcame a hard fighting St Martin's side.
-Battling their way to the final, they went in as underdogs and made history on that memorable day in December against a very talented Harriers side.
+Their success story really started on a terrible day in Belfield, with rain, wind, sleet, and snow, and a few loyal supporters; they slowly but surely overcame St Martin's side.
+Battling their way to the final, they went in as underdogs and made history on that memorable day in December against Harriers side.
 This team was captained by Joe Murphy in the absence of Captain, Paddy Sinnott.
 They repeated this in 1970.
 Beaten in the 1973 final by Rathnure.
-Buffers Alley returned to their winning ways in 1975 and 1976 beating Oulart-The Ballagh and Rapparees respectively.
-Defeats in the final of '80 and '81 were followed by what can only be described as the Golden Era for Buffers Alley winning eight Wexford Senior Hurling Championship titles over the next ten years.
+Buffers Alley returned to their winning ways in 1975 and 1976, beating Oulart-The Ballagh and Rapparees respectively.
+Defeats in the final of '80 and '81 were followed by what can only be described as the Golden Era for Buffers Alley, winning eight Wexford Senior Hurling Championship titles over the next ten years.